Stetson University College of Law

-Stetson University College of Law (Stetson Law), founded in 1900 and part of Stetson University, is Florida's first law school.
-Originally located near the university's main campus in DeLand, Florida, the law school moved in 1954 to Gulfport, Florida.
+The Stetson University College of Law (branded as Stetson Law) is the law school of Stetson University, located in Gulfport, Florida.

 The law school occupies a historic 1920s resort hotel, the Rolyat Hotel, designed by Richard Kiehnel.
 The College of Law is accredited by the American Bar Association and has been a member of the Association of American Law Schools since 1931.
-The college also has a campus in Tampa, Florida that shares space with a working court, Florida's Second District Court of Appeal.

 Academics

 Stetson Law currently employs more than 40 full-time faculty members and has more than 900 students enrolled in its Juris Doctor (J.D.) program.
-The J.D. program offers six concentrations: Advocacy, Business Law, Elder Law, Environmental Law, International Law and Social Justice Advocacy.
-Stetson also offers advanced legal degrees, including a Master of Laws (LL.M.) with three concentrations: Advocacy, Elder Law and International Law.
-The law school also offers a Master of Jurisprudence (M.Jur.) with three concentrations: Aging, Law and Policy; Healthcare Compliance; and International and Comparative Business Law.
+Stetson also offers a Master of Laws (LL.M.) and a Master of Jurisprudence.
 The J.D. degree may be combined with an LL.M or a Master of Business Administration (M.B.A.) with the Stetson University School of Business Administration.
-The J.D. degree may also be combined with an exchange program: an LL.M. in Exchange in Ireland/England with the University College Dublin Sutherland School of Law, a Master in International Economic Law (MINTEC) with Toulouse University or a Master in International and European Business Law (M.I.E.B.L.) with Comillas Pontifical University.
+The J.D. degree may also be combined with an exchange program: an LL.M. in Exchange in Ireland/England with the University College Dublin Sutherland School of Law, a Master in International Economic Law with Toulouse University or a Master in International and European Business Law with Comillas Pontifical University.

-The school is home to several institutes, centers, programs and initiatives, including: the National Clearinghouse for Science, Technology and the Law; Centers for Excellence in Advocacy, Elder Law and Higher Education Law and Policy; and Institutes for Caribbean Law and Policy and Biodiversity Law and Policy.
+The school is home to several institutes including the National Clearinghouse for Science, Technology and the Law.

+Admissions

+For the class entering in 2023, the school accepted 38.39% of applicants, with 35.24% of those accepted enrolling.
+The median enrollee had a 158 LSAT score and 3.59 undergraduate GPA.
+Its 25th/75th percentile LSAT scores and GPAs were 156/159 and 3.34/3.77.

 Clinics

-Stetson Law is one of few U.S. law schools that guarantees a clinic or externship for every student.
+Stetson Law guarantees a clinic or externship for every student.
 More than 300 clinic and externship opportunities are available to students each year.